sa-bangash/ngxs-loading-plugin/projects/ngxs-loading-plugin/README.md

  * on action dispatch we adding `active` class.
  * on action success we adding `success` class.
  * on action throw error we adding `error` class.

+### Disable the UI element.
+when action is dispatch the UI element is disabled so plugin prevents a double click on the UI element and enables once action status becomes success or error..

  ***Node***: you need to adding CSS against these classes.